PSSRA/pssra.github.io/content/join/bylaws.md

 All Chapter members must remain in good standing with the Organization, and continue to appear on rosters as provided from the Organization to the Chapter Secretary.

-Chapter local comrades must maintain direct donations to the Chapter as determined by the Chapter Treasurer, or request waivers of same, with written procedures for doing so established by the Chapter Treasurer and available to all members.
+Chapter local comrades must maintain direct donations to the Chapter as determined by the Chapter Treasurer and approved by the CCC, or request waivers of same, with written procedures for doing so established by the Chapter Treasurer and approved by the CCC and available to all members.

 ### SUBSECTION FOUR: EXPULSION